SkUrRiEr/cheesy-internet-monitor/README.md

 | 1         | 12:13      | 12:15    |             |           |                |
 | 2         | 12:18      | 12:21    | 12:16       | 12:20     | 12:19          |

-`index.php` takes the highest numbered event and formats it's data for display.
+`index.php` takes the newest event and formats it's data for display.